 VAV!/July 30, 2012

-Henry Ford, the son of farmer, was born in Greenfield, Michigan on 30th July, 1863.
-He was the founder of the Ford Motor Company and one of the first to apply assembly line manufacturing to the mass production of affordable automobiles.
+Henry Ford, an American Inventer and the founder of the Ford Motor Company was one of the first to apply assembly line manufacturing to the mass production of affordable automobiles.

 Between 1908 and 1913, Ford Motor Company forged the practice of moving the work from one worker to another until it became a complete unit.
 Then, by arranging the flow of these units at the right time and the right place, they moved to a final assembly line and became a finished product.
 This newly designed task of building a car was far simpler than the plan devised whereby workers moved from car to car.